Guard & Reserve – Being Discreet About Your Reservist Status

 Step-by-Step Guide to Employment: Guard/Reserve – Being Discreet About Your Reservist Status

-As a National Guard service member or a member in the Reserves, you could be wondering if it is okay to share your reservist status when you are in a job interview.
+As a National Guard service member or a member in the Reserves, you may wonder if sharing your reservist status is mandatory when you are in a job interview.
 Does a future employer have the right to that information?
 Are you legally bound to tell them?
 Why might there be reasons to do so?

 Disclosing Is Not Required

-There is no legal requirement for a guard or reserve member to have to disclose that during a job interview.
-Due to USERRA, the employer may not deny you employment because you are in the service, however, it is a little bit more complicated than that.
+The first thing to know is that there is no legal requirement for a member of the Guard or Reserve to disclose their military commitment during a job interview.
+Due to USERRA, or the Uniformed Services Employment and Reemployment Rights Act, the employer may not deny you employment because you are in the service.

 What Is USERRA?

-USERRA stands for The Uniformed Services Employment and Reemployment Rights Act.
-This was signed into law by President Bill Clinton in 1994 to protect the civilian employment of active and reserve military personnel in the United States when called to active duty.
+The Uniformed Services Employment and Reemployment Rights Act was signed into law by President Bill Clinton in 1994 to protect the civilian employment of active and reserve military personnel in the United States when called to active duty.

 Under USERRA you have:

-- Reemployment Rights – where you have the right to be reemployed in your civilian job if you have to leave the job to perform service in the military.
+- Reemployment Rights – where you have the right to be reemployed in your civilian job if you have to leave the job to serve in the military.

-- The Right to Be Free From Discrimination and Retaliation – this includes that an employer may not deny you initial employment, reemployment, retention in employment, promotion, or any benefit of employment because of your status.
+- The Right to Be Free From Discrimination and Retaliation includes a rule stating that an employer may not deny you initial employment, reemployment, retention in employment, promotion, or any employment benefit because of your status as a Guard or Reserve member.

 The U.S. The Department of Labor, Veterans Employment and Training Service (VETS) is authorized to investigate and resolve complaints of USERRA violations.
 You can read more about USERRA here.